DanChitwood/grapevine_rings/README.md

-# Cumulative impacts of rootstocks on scion secondary growth and harvest index revealed through X ray imaging of nearly 30 year-old wine grape wood
+# X-ray imaging of 30 year old wine grape wood reveals cumulative impacts of rootstocks on scion secondary growth and harvest index
 a repository for code analyzing the impact of rootstocks on grapevine secondary growth and viticultural traits (for now a scratch space, formal analysis to follow)